aswanijehangeer/RShiny-Interview-Questions/README.md

    It's designed to create interactive, web-based dashboards, data visualizations, and interactive web applications without requiring extensive knowledge of web development languages such as HTML, CSS, or JavaScript.

-   It was announced by Joe Cheng, CTO of RStudio, in 2012.
+   It was announced by Joe Cheng, CTO of Pozit (formerly RStudio), in 2012.

 2. ### What are the benefits of using RShiny?